THE VIRUS, OUR ALLY: A COVID-19 MANIFESTO

 Reflections in Process / Transductions in the making

-Rather than reflecting, this “paper” is a text-in-progress which transducts or intraducts: gradually unfolds its own field for thinking a radically new process of which it is part, and does so gradually, as the process itself unfolds, moving with it.
+This “paper” is a text-in-progress which transducts or intraducts: gradually unfolds its own field for thinking a radically new process of which it is part, and does so gradually, as the process itself unfolds, moving with it.
 Given the situation the text keeps evolving almost daily, so you are welcome to check it now and again here if you wish.

 You are also invited to feedback/feedforward or send your own contributions for publication in the Metabody blog for a Series of (Post-Trans-Metahumanist++) Critical Exchanges on the COVID-19 Pandemic.
 If interested please write to email@example.com.